dnebauer/vim-dn-latex/README.md

 *   Changes settings to play nice with CommandT and UltiSnips plugins
 *   Optionally configures project to use subdirectory ('working') for compilation.

-The user's choice regarding use of a subdirectory is recorded in a hidden file ('.dna_atprc') at file creation time so the user is not asked when the file is subsequently opened.

-See the file itself for further documentation.
+See `:h dn-latex-atp` for further details.

 Initialisation
 --------------

 The function `DNM_Initialise` is provided.
 It performs several tasks.
-A summary follows and further information is provided in vim documentation (see `dn-latex-ftplugin`).
+A summary follows and further information is provided in vim documentation (see `:h dn-latex-initialise` for further details).

 ### Beamer